 (A Rough Draft)

 However, this dream is becoming reality this summer!
-Teaching is mentally and emotionally draining, but you a) remember you are making an impact (albeit often intangible), and b) have very concrete, long vacation times to refresh your mindset.
+Teaching is mentally and emotionally draining, but you a) remember you are making an impact (albeit often intangible), and b) have very concrete, long vacation times to refresh your mindset and ideals.
 Here comes our (well, my…I’m the far superior planner here, let’s be honest) very exciting, hopefully amazing itinerary for the epic, must-do-in-your-lifetime Californian road trip!
 Please be sure to comment at the end if you have been and have any recommendations, please!

 Recommendation to myself: have a whole month and also explore Oregon and Washington, but anyhow, since the husband has the limited vacation times….here are the plans for the: